Quantum-Accelerators/quacc/docs/install/wflow_engines.md

         Once you start scaling up your calculations, we recommend hosting the Covalent server on a dedicated machine or using [Covalent Cloud](https://www.covalent.xyz/cloud/).
 Refer to the [Covalent Deployment Guide](https://docs.covalent.xyz/docs/user-documentation/server-deployment) for details.

+    **Plugin Installation**

+    Depending on where you wish to run your quacc calculations, you may need to install the corresponding Covalent plugin, as described in the [Covalent plugin documentation](https://docs.covalent.xyz/docs/features/executor-plugins/exe).
+For production-quality calculations, we anticipate that most users will rely on the [`SlurmExecutor`](https://docs.covalent.xyz/docs/user-documentation/api-reference/executors/slurm), which can be installed via `pip install covalent-slurm-plugin`.

     **Optional Configuration**

     Covalent has several [configuration options](https://docs.covalent.xyz/docs/user-documentation/how-to/customization/) that can be modified.
 Running `quacc config` automatically takes care of setting the ones that are critical for quacc to run properly.
 If you ever delete your Covalent configuration (e.g. via `covalent purge`), you will need to re-run `quacc config`.

-    **Plugin Installation**

-    !!!
-Tip

-        If you are just starting out, try running some test calculations locally first.
-Then come back and install the relevant Covalent plugins for your machines.

-    Depending on where you wish to run your quacc calculations, you may need to install the corresponding Covalent plugin, as described in the [Covalent plugin documentation](https://docs.covalent.xyz/docs/features/executor-plugins/exe).
-For production-quality calculations, we anticipate that most users will rely on the [`SlurmExecutor`](https://docs.covalent.xyz/docs/user-documentation/api-reference/executors/slurm), which can be installed via `pip install covalent-slurm-plugin`.

 === "Parsl"